Best Street Food in Bangkok – Street Food in Silom

 Kway Teow Noodle soup

+This is a very common type of Bangkok food and mobile stalls often sell it from the back of carts.
 This clear soup contains beansprouts, thin rice noodles and fish balls (basically, balls of fish protein) with slices of fish cakes.
 This one is sold by the same stall that sells the chicken rice and pork rice.
 They’ve even started selling through UberEats so you can get it delivered.

 Yen Ta Fo (I think)